jmackown/advent_of_code_2022/README.md

 It's messy af but I did this one in the evening after a long day so I'm just pleased I got it done tbh.

+### Day 06

+This looked like it was going to be harder than it was.
+Again, ditched pandas but never mind.
+I just looped through the string in groups of 4 chars, converted the short string to a set (to remove duplicates) and the first set to be 4 chars long was the winner.

+Part 2 was literally the same as part 1 except I added a param for the marker length so I could switch between 4 and 14 easily.